 This species is highly defensive and prone to biting when disturbed, making them unsuitable for handling.
 You do not want to get bitten by a cobalt blue.
 This could result in localized pain, swelling, and muscle cramps in humans.

-Because the cobalt blue is an Old World species, their venom is much more potent than New World tarantulas, and their bite is quite painful.
+Because the cobalt blue is an Old World species, their venom is much more potent than New World tarantulas.

 Enclosure Size and Setup

-This species is well-known for their ability to escape.
+This species is well-known for its ability to escape.
 It's important to thoroughly inspect the enclosure prior to bringing one home.

 Conditions and Requirements